Frederik and Mary Visit Danish Minority in Flensburg

 The final stop on the whirl-wind visit was to the Danish Helligåndskirken (Danish Church) in Flensburg.
 Inside the church, the choir sang several songs including “Our Father”.
 The Crown Princess sang along quitely with each song.

 More information and pictures of the visit to Flensburg can be found here at TRF.Filed under Danish Royals

-Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Germany, Official Visit, Sport.
+Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Education, Germany, Sport.